Skip to content

 Create the Details page

-Most of the time a complete list of details is not summarized on an index, list, or search results page like our sortable and pageable table of Vehicles by category on our Home Index page.
+Most of the time a complete list of details is not summarized on an index, list, or search results page like our sortable, pageable table of Vehicles on our Home Index page.

 A separate Details page is commonly devoted to showing all of the information about an object or entity like a Vehicle.